Makova/starboard-lsadrv/README.md

 # Get the official archive and install the .deb package.
 wget http://www.charmexdocs.com/int/software/SBS0962_LINUX.zip
+unzip SBS0962_LINUX.zip
-cd SBS0942_LINUX/StarBoardSoftware
+cd SBS0962_LINUX/StarBoardSoftware
-sudo dpkg -i StarBoardSoftware_9.42_i586.deb
+sudo dpkg -i StarBoardSoftware_9.62_i586.deb
 # This should give a warning:
 # "None of the pre-compiled kernel modules seems to be compatible with your operating system."